hpcaitech/ColossalAI/examples/language/roberta/README.md

 ## 0. Prerequisite
 - Install Colossal-AI
 - Editing the port from /etc/ssh/sshd_config and /etc/ssh/ssh_config, every host expose the same ssh port of server and client.
+If you are a root user, you also set the **PermitRootLogin** from /etc/ssh/sshd_config to "yes"
 - Ensure that each host can log in to each other without password.
 If you have n hosts, need to execute n<sup>2</sup> times

 ```